SayedShaun/easyrag/README.md

 ```

 ## Bugs
 All open-source models might not be compatible at this moment.
 This package is specifically designed to work with causal language models often called decoder-only models.
-Gemini and OpenAI should work fine.

 ## Contributing